-Rexit principally provides software applications to the General Insurance industries and our web-based applications provide an on-line system for our clients and their intermediaries which has made service delivery accessible anytime and anywhere so long as there is Internet access.
+Rexit principally provides software applications to the General Insurance industry.
+Our web-based applications provide an on-line system for our customers and their intermediaries that enables service delivery accessible anytime and anywhere so long as there is Internet access.